Gi60s/challenge-calculator/README.md

 2. Open a terminal and navigate to the project directory.
 3. Run the command `npm install`
 4. Run the command `npm run build`
+5. Run the command `npm link`

 ## Usage

-1. Open a terminal and navigate to the project directory.
+1. Open a terminal.
-2. Run the command `npm start`
+2. Run the command `challenge-calculator`
 3. Use Ctrl+C to exit.

 ## Run Automated Tests